So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 The same company also has journals to track new countries visited or to keep track of new states visited.

-It’s such a great way to keep track of all your hikes and is much more fun than typing numbers into an app, if your friend is outdoors a lot this is one of the best gifts for hikers.
+They have hike journals that are such a great way to keep track of all your hikes and is much more fun than typing numbers into an app, if your friend is outdoors a lot this is one of the best gifts for hikers.

 A Powerful Battery Bank